hackiku/pipewriter-app/src/lib/blog/content/firefly-aerospace-redesign/index.md

 ## Beyond the Standard Launch Site

 Most aerospace company websites follow a predictable pattern: hero video of a launch, statistics about payload capacity, and a "Contact Us" button.

 But Firefly isn't just another launch provider – they're pushing the boundaries of responsive space access.

 Their website should do the same.

 <HexagonPlayer videoId="1045400122" />

 ## The Acoustic Innovation

+I failed rocket motors exam with a bang.
+But the real rockets are the friends we made along the way.

 Instead of just showing their Blue Ghost lunar lander, I built an interactive frequency analyzer that processes actual engine test footage.
 Here's the acoustic mapping interface: